About Us Bio of Dr. Clayton A. Hubbs

-Founding Editor/Publisher, Transitions Abroad Publishing, Inc.
+Founding Editor and Publisher, Transitions Abroad Publishing, Inc.

-Clay Hubbs
+Clay Hubbs in Italy

-Clay taking it slow studying the menu at a restaurant in Paris on this 65th birthday.
+Studying the menu at a restaurant in Paris on this 65th birthday.

 Clay and Joanna's many recent journeys abroad had spanned the globe from Ecuador to Italy to Ethiopia, where they wrote articles relating their discoveries.
-Most summers since 1980 were spent, as much as possible, in a restored 12th century watchtower in Tuscany built upon a foundation of Etruscan walls.
+Most summers since 1980 were spent, as much as possible, in a restored 12th-century watchtower in Tuscany built upon a foundation of Etruscan walls.
 Following his example as a fearless, endlessly curious, pleasure-seeking yet deeply respectful traveler, his wife, children, and three grandchildren—with whom he had generously shared so many adventures overseas—are determined to carry on his legacy.

 Clay Hubbs edited two book series published by Transitions Abroad Publishing, Inc.: the widely praised and cited Work Abroad: The Complete Guide to Finding a Job Overseas, and the unique Alternative Travel Directory, the first comprehensive directory of alternatives to mass tourism—from volunteering in Tibet to working in Africa to rafting in Costa Rica.